jphastings/fuckinchamp/index.md

 1. A fuckin' champ is mindful of the opinions and personal contexts of others.

-   > "Lucy, fuckin' champ that she is, suggested they all go to the new vegetarian restaurant at the weekend, as she knew Darren's partner was vegan.""
+   > "Lucy, fuckin' champ that she is, suggested they all go to the new vegan restaurant at the weekend, as she knew Darren's partner was vegetarian.""

 2. When talking, a fuckin' champ uses "I", "me" and "my" less than "you" and "your".